Frederick Flood: Political career

 He sat for Enniscorthy until 1783.
-From 1783 to 1790 he was M.P. for Ardfert, and in 1796–7 for Carlow Borough.
-His relationship to Henry Flood did more for his reputation then his own abilities, and he consistently followed in his cousin's footsteps.
+From 1783 to 1790 he was MP for Ardfert, and in 1796–7 for the borough of Carlow.
+His relationship to Henry Flood did more for his reputation than his own abilities, and he consistently followed in his cousin's footsteps.
 In 1778 he was made a King's Counsel and was elected a bencher of the King's Inns.
 He was the Custos Rotulorum of County Wexford.
 On 3 June 1780 he was created a baronet in the Baronetage of Ireland of Newton Ormonde on the County of Kilkenny and of Banna Lodge in the County of Wexford.
 Two years later he married Lady Juliana Annesley, daughter of Arthur Annesley, 5th Earl of Anglesey, and he took a prominent part in the volunteer movement, being elected colonel of the Wexford regiment.

 In many debates which preceded the abolition of the Irish parliament Flood was a frequent speaker.
 Sir Jonah Barrington calls him an ostentatious blunderer, whose 'bulls' did not contain the pith of sound sense which underlay the mistakes of Sir Boyle Roche.
-He adds that Flood would rashly accept any suggestions made to him while speaking, and one day, just after he had declared 'that the magistrates of Wexford deserved the thanks of the lord-lieutenant,’ he added, on some wit's suggestion, 'and should be whipped at the cart's tail'.
-He steadily opposed the Act of Union, but when that measure was carried he did not retire from politics, but sat in the united House of Commons for County Wexford from 1812 to 1818.
+He adds that Flood would rashly accept any suggestions made to him while speaking, and one day, just after he had declared "that the magistrates of Wexford deserved the thanks of the lord-lieutenant", he added, on some wit's suggestion, "and should be whipped at the cart's tail".
+He steadily opposed the Act of Union.
+He later sat in the House of Commons of the United Kingdom for County Wexford from 1812 to 1818.
 He made no particular impression there.